bmuller/readembedability/README.markdown

  * published_at: Date of publishing.
  * keywords: Keywords pulled from the content
  * embed: Whether the content is HTML suitable for embedding (for instance, via oEmbed)

+## How It Works
+Readembedability utilizes a number of libraries that all try to extract meaningful information from poorly structured web pages.
+It runs content through all of them, extracting the best guess at, say, the author after each pass.
+Some libraries are good at extracting text, others at images, etc.  Readembedability uses each library for the task it seems best able to perform.

 ## Running Tests
 To run tests: